-Provide details about the actions you took to deal with that issue, including whether your efforts involved acting alone or in concert with other members of the team.
+Provide details about the actions you took to deal with that issue, including whether your efforts involved acting alone or in conjunction with other members of the team.

 Document the actual results that you achieved.
 Here, you will want to focus on quantifiable results, using real numbers to highlight the value that you provided to the company.

-Situation: I served as the branch manager for an industrial equipment warehouse, and was responsible for managing shipments, maintaining inventories, and tracking district sales.
+I served as the Branch Manager for an industrial equipment warehouse, with responsibility for managing shipments, maintaining inventories, and tracking / monitoring district sales.

-Task: When I was hired, the company lacked a cohesive system for inventory control, which resulted in delayed order fulfillment and a high volume of order cancelations.
+When I was hired, the company lacked a cohesive system for inventory control, which resulted in delayed order fulfillment and a high volume of order cancellations, totaling 34%.

-Action: I led a team effort to redesign our inventory control system, implementing new quality controls, improved network integration, and a revised training program for new hires.
+I led a dedicated team to redesign the inventory control system, implementing new quality controls, improving network integration, and revising a training program for new hires.

-Result: Within four months, the company’s on-time fulfilment record soared from 61% to 98%, and we enjoyed an 82% decline in canceled orders.
-By year’s end, profits rose by 23%.
+Within just four months, the company’s on-time fulfillment record had soared from 61% to 98%, and we enjoyed an 82% decline in canceled orders.
+By the year end, profits had risen by 23%.

-Now, obviously, that description is too long to be used in your resume.
-However, we can use the information you generated with the STAR method to create your resume entry.
+Obviously, this description is far too long to be used in your resume.
+But all is not lost.
+We can use the information you generated with the STAR method to create a strong and comprehensive resume entry.